The Seychelles became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 Roadmap to Tobacco Control Legislation

 The Tobacco Control Act, passed in 2009, is the law governing tobacco control in Seychelles.
 The comprehensive law includes measures relating to restrictions on smoking in public places; the manufacture, importation, and sale of tobacco products, including packaging and labeling requirements; tobacco advertising, promotion and sponsorship; establishment of the National Tobacco Control Board; and offenses and penalties.
 The Act also authorizes the Minister of Health to issue regulations under the law.
 To date, several sets of regulations have been issued.
 The Tobacco Control (Smoke-Free Notices) Regulations, 2011 prescribe the requirements of the no smoking notices that must be displayed in smoke free places.
 The Tobacco (Inspections and Penalty) Regulations, 2014 grant the Minister of Health the power to appoint certain public officers to enforce the law, while also outlining the scope of their inspection authority.
+The Tobacco (Inspections and Penalty) (Amendment) Regulations, 2015 add to the list of offenses for which "spot fines" can be issued.

 In addition, the Tobacco (Health Warnings and Messages) Regulations, 2012 have been issued, which prescribe the content and display of the required health warnings.
 The Tobacco Control (Health Warnings and Messages) (Amendment of Schedule) Regulations, 2013 replace the graphic health warnings contained in the Schedule to the 2012 regulations.
 The graphic images remain the same, with only slight corrections/updates to the text of the warnings.
-The next round of graphic health warnings was issued in the Tobacco (Health Warnings and Messages) Regulations, 2015, with the new warnings required on all packaging beginning December 1, 2016.
+The subsequent round of graphic health warnings was issued in the Tobacco (Health Warnings and Messages) Regulations, 2015, with the new warnings required on all packaging beginning December 1, 2016.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts were consulted for the review.